surferstef/Challenge-02-Advanced-CSS-Portfolio/README.md

 ## Purpose

-This code repository is a refactor of an existing codebase for a social media web application.
-The code refactor replaces existing HTML divs with semantic HTML5 elements, in order to make the web application/ code more accessible.
-The corresponding CSS has additionally been re-ordered and commented on to make the code more usable for future developers.
+This code repository is a deployment of original HTML/ CSS to create a portfolio for myself.
+The purpose of this is to create a baseline structure that I will continue to improve and refactor as I develop new things in the future.

 ## Built With
 * HTML